awsdocs/amazon-ecs-developer-guide/doc_source/fargate-task-storage.md

 For tasks that use platform version `1.4.0` or later that are launched on May 28, 2020 or later, the ephemeral storage is encrypted with an AES\-256 encryption algorithm\.
 The algorithm uses an AWS owned encryption key\.

+For tasks that use platform version `1.4.0` or later that are launched on November 18, 2022 or later, the ephemeral storage usage is reported through the task metadata endpoint\.
+Your applications in your tasks can query the task metadata endpoint version 4 to get their ephemeral storage reserved size and the amount used\.
+Each task can only query the usage of that task\.

+ Additionally, the ephemeral storage reserved size and the amount used are sent to Amazon CloudWatchContainer Insights if you turn on Container Insights\.

 ## Fargate tasks using Linux platform version 1\.3\.0 or earlier<a name="fargate-task-storage-pv13"></a>

 For Amazon ECS on Fargate tasks using platform version `1.3.0` or earlier, each task receives the following ephemeral storage\.